-For safety reasons, to prevent loss, and to keep our pools clean, we do not allow jewelry (including piercings) of any kind in the swimming pools.
-Campers with earrings or other jewelry will be asked to remove them before swimming.
+For safety reasons, to prevent loss, and to keep our pools clean, we do not allow jewelry (including piercings, with the exception of starter studs) of any kind in the swimming pools.
+Campers with earrings or other jewelry will be asked to remove them before swimming and High Meadows assumes no responsibility for them.